The Crumbling Empire

 MORE CHOKING

-1199Another deleted scene takes place after Leia meets Wicket on Endor.
-Darth Vader decided he needed to see the Emperor, but when he got to the turbolift, he was halted by two of the Emperor’s Royal guards.
-According to an early draft of the script, Vader uses a mind trick, along with some choking, on one of the Royal Guards.
+There are a few deleted bits about Darth Vader trying to seek an audience with the Emperor.
+One scene takes place after Leia meets Wicket on Endor.
+Vader gets to the turbolift, but is halted by two of the Emperor’s royal guards.
+According to an early draft of the script, Vader uses a mind trick, along with some choking, to get what he needs:

 INT DEATH STAR – CORRIDOR TO EMPEROR’S TOWER